nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Upon failure:**

-If you input a musician which is already in your contact book (ie. have the same phone number or email as an existing contact).
+If you input a musician which is already in your contact book (i.e. a musician with either the same name, the same phone number, or the same email as an existing contact).
 You will be shown an error message like below.
 Please re-enter the correct information.
 ```
 This musician already exists in your contact list
 ```